intel/host-int/README.md

 # Enabling hosts to send packets with INT headers

-Do this on a host that you wish to send packets with INT headers, to enable the Host INT performance monitoring and debug features for packets sent from this host to hosts ready to receive them.
+Do this on a host that you wish to send packets with INT headers, to enable the Host-INT* performance monitoring and debug features for packets sent from this host to hosts ready to receive them.

 ```